-The selection of which country to be invested can be made by Option Button.
-This ActiveX Control was preferred usual button because it leaves visible trace of the last choice.
-Through it the field on its right is completed with the respective data about the selected country copied and transferred from the INPUT FIELD COST ONLY .
+The selection of which country is to be invested in can be made by Option Button.
+This ActiveX Control was preferred instead of the usual button because it leaves visible trace of the last choice.
+Through it the field on its right is completed with the respective data about the selected country copied and transferred from the INPUT FIELD COST ONLY located below.
 To exclude any country just click its flag icon.
+(This sentence does not make any sense.